 If Braamfontein Cemetery is known at all, it is as the final resting place of Enoch Sontonga, a teacher and Methodist minister from South Africa’s Cape Province.
-In 1897 Sontonga composed the hymn Nkosi Sikelel’ iAfrika (God Bless Africa), which was first recorded in 1923 – in London, sung by the writer, activist and ANC founder member, Solomon Plaatje.
+In 1897 Sontonga composed the hymn Nkosi Sikelel’ iAfrika (God Bless Africa), which was first recorded in 1923 – in London, sung by the writer, activist and ANC founder member, Solomon Plaatje in its original Xhosa.

 Over the following years, Nkosi Sikelel’ iAfrika gradually became widely known, becoming synonymous with the South African liberation struggle.
 Following the downfall of the apartheid regime, the song has formed since 1994 the first section of the national anthem, a rarity for being both rousing, moving and beautiful.
 (The anthem’s second section – Die Stem van Suid-Afrika, or The Call of South Africa – conforms to a more traditional mould.
 With its music and lyrics drawn, in an act of reconciliation, from the previous anthem, this throwback to the days of apartheid is still sometimes heard, in particular at international rugby fixtures when it is enthusiastically sung by the mainly white crowds.)